Home > Tours > UK & Ireland Tours > Country Roads of Ireland (Small Group)

 Overview

 Book online and enjoy exclusive savings on Insight Vacations 12 Day Country Roads of Ireland (Small Group).
 Let the luck of the Irish be with you on this 12-day guided tour across Ireland.
 Start the tour in Dublin, where you get up close to the Book of Kells, an ancient Gospel manuscript filled with mythical beasts and Celtic knots.
-In Kilkenny, visit the majestic Kilkenny Castle with a Local Expert.
+In Kilkenny, visit the majestic Kilkenny Castle.
 A chef will share traditional Irish recipes at a farm-to-table feast in Killarney.
 You'll see the Ring of Kerry, a mystical, verdant peninsula dotted with seaside villages.
-Finally, step onto Giant's...read more Causeway with it's basalt columns carved onto the coast by volcanic lava, or a giant's feet, if Irish myth is to be believed.
+Finally, step onto Giant's Causeway with it's read more basalt columns carved onto the coast by volcanic lava, or a giant's feet, if Irish myth is to be believed.

 Itinerary

-On arrival at Dublin airport, transfers leave for your hotel at 08:30, 11:00 and 13:00.
-Join your Travel Director at 18:00 for a warm and friendly Welcome Dinner, with the opportunity to mingle and get to know each other over a meal with wine.
-(DW) Stay: Clayton Hotel Burlington Road, Dublin.
+Join your Travel Director for a warm and friendly dinner, with the opportunity to mingle and get to know each other.
+(D) Stay: Clayton Burlington Road, Dublin

-In the morning, visit one of the country's main racehorse breeding centres.
-Continue to the acclaimed 100 year old Japanese Gardens where you can ‘journey through life' during a walk through the beautiful surrounds.
+In the morning, visit one of the country's main racehorse breeding centres, also home to the acclaimed 100 year old Japanese Gardens where you can ‘journey through life' during a walk through the beautiful surrounds.
 Travel to the medieval city of Kilkenny to visit the majestic Kilkenny Castle.
-With a Local Expert, learn how the castle was built in 1195 after the Norman Conquest of Ireland and admire its beautifully restored Victorian era rooms.
+Learn how the castle was built in 1195 after the Norman Conquest of Ireland and admire its beautifully restored Victorian-era rooms.
 Continue through Cahir and see its imposing 13th-century castle, featured in the film 'Excalibur', on the way to Cork.

 On arrival, your Travel Director will show you around the compact university city, with its vibrant waterfront and grand Georgian parades.
-(B) Stay: The Kingsley Hotel, Cork.
+(B) Stay: The Kingsley, Cork

-Journey to the Visitor Centre at the 700-foot Cliffs of Moher.
+Travel to the Visitor Centre at the 214 m (702 ft) Cliffs of Moher.
 Enjoy breathtaking views of the Clare Coast before a delightful drive through the strange, rocky landscape of the Burren to Galway Bay.

-On arrival, see the Lynch Memorial and Church of St. Nicholas, where Christopher Columbus reputedly prayed before his voyages to America.
-See the Spanish Arch and Eyre Square, dedicated to the late US President, John F. Kennedy.
-(B/DW) Stay: Connemara Coast Hotel (Sea View Rooms), Galway.
+On arrival, see the Lynch Memorial and Collegiate Church of St. Nicholas, where Christopher Columbus reputedly prayed before his voyages to America.
+See the Spanish Arch and Eyre Square, dedicated to the late U.S. President John F. Kennedy.
+(B/D) Stay: Connemara Coast, Galway

 Spend a day at leisure to relax and enjoy Galway.
 Perhaps join an Optional Experience to the Aran Islands?
 A genuine highlight of the Wild Atlantic Way.
 With their cliffs and spectacular coastal views, the islands are a true Irish experience.
 (B)